 #30 – Spyder Bite – Maccane assists C.A.P.E.S.
 (Chicago Area Police Enforcement Squad) paranormals Avenger, Sgt.
 Stone, Ivanhoe, and Hardrock in attempting to locate the powerful mercenary Spyder, who has reportedly been seen in the Windy City.
 Joined by Rune, the group takes down masked thugs outside a bank, then finds that they have military-grade explosives.
 The adventurers allow one to leave, and Maccane tracks him to a closed gas station in an abandoned section of town.
 After spying on the small building, the team attacks.
 Spyder and Shadowjack flee, but Crossfire and Bandit are captured after a short skirmish.
 Crossfire reveals that Spyder has been targeting an armored truck delivery the next day, intending to steal a prototype weapon aboard.

 #31 – Spyderwebs – The prototype weapon is replaced with a fake, and Rune, Avenger, Sgt.
-Stone, and Southpaw (newly arrived from the same dimension as Makeshift) stake out a laundromat across from the strike point.
+Stone, and Southpaw (newly arrived from Sigma) stake out a laundromat across from the strike point.
 Shortly after the armored truck arrives, a spherical hovercraft appears on scene, and Spyder, Annihilation, Fire-Fly, Kachandra, and her pets T-479 and Semdifor spill out and hammer the force field protecting the vehicle.
 The vigilantes counterattack, only to find that a massive Earth Monster lumbers their way, causing massive destruction!
 After a lengthy slugfest, Spyder is forced to flee, but all of the others combatants are dispatched or surrender.
 An exhausted Mirage (unseen by the heroes) also escapes, and her illusion of the Earth Monster disappears as well.

 #32 – Won’t You Be My Wingman? – Numerous vigilantes respond as the supervillain Revenger and six Wingmen rob a Technology Depot in Washington, D.C.
 Sentinel Goliath, his former teammate Jedi Guardian, Makeshift, and new hero Spirit interrupt the thieves, and during the battle Summoner arrives and assists in taking all of them down.